-Simple Rules Table
+Simple Rule Table

 Let's consider a simple set of HelloWorld rules that can be used to generate a string like "Good Morning, World!" based on the actual time of the day.
-How one understands such concepts as "morning", "afternoon", "evening", and "night" is defined in this simple decision table:
+How one understands such concepts as "morning", "afternoon", "evening", and "night" is defined in this simple rules table:

-Rules void helloWorld(int hour)
+Rules void helloVVorld(int hour)

 Hour From Hour To Greeting

 0 11 Good Morning

 12 17 Good Afternoon

 18 22 Good Evening

 23 24 Good Night

-Hopefully, this decision table is self-explanatory.
+Hopefully, this rule table is not much more difficult to compare with the default DecisonTable.
 It states that if the current hour is between 0 and 11, the greeting should be "Good Morning", etc. You may change Hour From or Hour To if you want to customize the definition of "morning" or "evening".
-This decision table is oriented to a business user.
+This table is also oriented to a business user.
 However, its first row already includes some technical information (a table signature):